How to Notarize Documents: Step-by-Step Guide for Legal Validation

 Verify Identity

 Identity verification is a critical part of the notarization process.
-Each signer must present valid government-issued ID, such as a driver’s license or passport.
+Each signer must present a valid government-issued ID, such as a driver’s license or passport.
 The notary checks the IDs to confirm identities and prevent fraud.

 Sign The Document In Presence

 Sign the document only in the presence of the notary.
-The notary witnesses each signature and ensures that all parties understand the document’s content and implications.
+The notary witnesses each signature and ensures all parties understand the document’s content and implications.
 This prevents coercion and guarantees voluntary signing.

 Stamping And Sealing